Riusuky/Flat/README.md

 # Flat (VERY Early Development Stage!)

 Flat is a 2D game engine originally created for coding practicing purposes.
-It should handle all the basic aspects of a 2D game, such as `resources`, `terrain` and `objects`.
+It neither tries to be the best nor the most innovative one.
+It simply wants to provide a initial base structure for 2D game development.

 ## Getting Started